There are a few things I could wish for right now;

 That whomever is in possession of the Cure for Cancer (I know its out there somewhere), somehow regains their humanity and releases it to the world,

 World Peace (of course),

-And, that in my next life I come back as a sassy female character in one of Walter Mosley’s “Easy Rawlins” mystery series.
+And, that in my next life I can come back as a sassy female character in one of Walter Mosley’s “Easy Rawlins” mystery series.

 (Excerpt from ‘Cinnamon Kiss’ by Walter Mosley)

 “But you never said you loved him,” I said.

 “Love is an old-fashioned concept,” she replied in university-ese.
 “The human race developed love to make families cohesive.
 It’s just a tool you put back in the closet when you’re done with it.”